 Given this court ruling and the new NMFS policy, it would be expected that, if the Council elects to remove blackgill from the southern Slope Rockfish complex and manage the stock in the trawl fishery with IFQs, surplus carry-over could be considered for blackgill.
-This is because the stock is in the precautionary zone and ACLs would be expected to be less than ABCs with application of the default 40-10 harvest control rule in the foreseeable future.
+This is because the stock is in the precautionary zone and the ACL would be expected to be less than the ABC with application of the default 40-10 harvest control rule in the foreseeable future.
 This is contrary to the expectation for the remaining species in the complex.
 These species are either assessed to be healthy and the default HCR is to set the ACL equal to the ABC (e.g., aurora rockfish) or the stock is unassessed and the default HCR is to set the ACL equal to the ABC.
-In these cases, surplus carry-over would not be issued unless there is a change in policy.
+In both cases, surplus carry-over would not be issued for the remaining southern Slope Rockfish unless there is a change in policy.

-4.4.1.5 Effects of the Alternative Trawl Sector Allocations on Accumulation Limits
+4.4.1.8 Effects of the Alternative Trawl Sector Allocations on Accumulation Limits